-Double-click page 3.
+- Double-click page 3.
 The Book Editor switches from Multi-Page view to Single Page view; in the Toolbar, the Single Page View button is highlighted.

 - Click the photo to select it, and then experiment with the Zoom slider.
-When you enlarge the image too much (for this photo, above 18%), an exclamation-point badge appears in the upper-right corner to alert you that the photo may not print well.
-Right-click the photo and choose Zoom Photo To Fill Cell; the image is scaled so that its shortest edge fills the cell (at a zoom value of 11%, for this photo).
-Drag the photo to position it horizontally within the cell.
+When you enlarge the image too much (for this photo, above 43%), an exclamation-point badge appears in the upper right corner to alert you that the photo may not print well.
+Right-click / Control-click the photo and choose Zoom Photo To Fill Cell; the image is scaled so that its shortest edge fills the cell (at a zoom value of 29%, for this photo).
+Drag the photo to position it vertically within the cell.
 Drag the slider all the way to the left; the minimum setting reduces the image so that its longest edge fits within the image cell.
-Click well within the borders of the photo and drag it to the top of the cell.
+Click well within the borders of the photo and drag it to the right side of the cell.

-In the Cell panel, select Link All, and then drag any of the sliders to set all of the padding settings to zero.
-Right-click the photo in the Single Image view and choose Zoom Photo To Fill Cell.
-Drag the image horizontally inside its cell to find a pleasing crop.
+- In the Cell panel, activate Link All, and then drag any of the sliders to set all of the padding settings to zero.
+Right-click / Control-click the photo in the Single Image view and choose Zoom Photo To Fill Cell from the context menu.
+Drag the image vertically inside its cell to find a pleasing crop.

-Select the image on the left of page 2.
+- Select the image on the left of page 2.
 Set the linked padding controls to 50 pt, then unlink them and reduce the Right padding to 15 pt.
-Repeat the process for the photo on the right of page 2, but this time, reduce the Left padding to 15 pt.
+Repeat the process for the photo on the right side of page 2, but this time, reduce the Left padding to 15, rather than the Right.

-Double-click the yellow frame below page 2 to see it enlarged in the Single Image view.
-In the illustration at the right, the photo on the left is zoomed to about 4%, and the photo on the right is zoomed to about 10%.
-Drag the images inside their cell padding to position it as shown in the illustration at the right.
+- Double-click the yellow frame below page 2 to see it enlarged in the Single Image view.
+Zoom the photo on the left to 70%; then, drag the image inside its cell padding to position it as shown in the illustration at the right.
 Reposition the photo on the right without changing the zoom level.
 For a clearer view, click the gray space outside the page to deselect it.

 Setting a page background

 By default, all the pages in a new book share a plain white background.
-You can change the background color, set up a partially transparent backdrop image, or choose from a library of graphics, applying this design to the entire book or just one of the pages.
+You can change the background color, set up a partially transparent backdrop image, or choose from a library of graphic motifs, applying your background design to the entire book, or just a selected page.

 You can start by adding two more spreads to your book layout.

-Right-click page 4 and choose Add Page from the menu.
-To apply the default layout to page 5, right-click page 5 and choose Add Page.
-Right-click page 6 and choose Add Blank Page.
+- Right-click / Control-click the Blurb logo page and choose Add Page from the context menu.
+To add another double-sided page, right-click / Control-click page 5 and choose Add Page.

-Click to select page 6 in the Multi-Page view, and then click the Spread View button in the Toolbar.
+- Select any of the four new pages in the Multi-Page view, and then click the Spread View button () in the Toolbar.

-Expand the Background panel.
-Deselect the Apply Background Globally; then, drag the last photo in the Filmstrip, DSC_9777.jpg, to the preview pane in the Background panel.
+- Expand the Background panel.
+Disable the option Apply Background Globally; then, drag the last photo in the Filmstrip, DSC_9777.jpg, to the preview pane in the Background panel.
 Drag the slider to set the opacity of the image to 50%.

-Select the Background Color option, and then click the adjacent color swatch to open the color picker.
-Drag the saturation slider at the right of the color picker about two thirds of the way up its range, and then drag the eyedropper cursor in the picker to find a muted tone; I chose a color with R, G, and B values of 94, 95, and 75, respectively.
-Press Return/Enter to close the picker.
+- Activate the Background Color option, and then click the associated color swatch to open the color picker.
+Drag the saturation slider at the right of the color picker about a third way up its range; then, drag the eyedropper cursor in the color field to find a muted tone; we chose a color with R, G, and B values of 70, 55, and 90, respectively.
+Click away from the color picker to dismiss it.

-Deselect the Background Color option, then right-click the image in the background preview pane and choose Remove Photo.
-Deselect Apply Background Globally.
+- Disable the Background Color option; then, right-click / Control-click the image in the background preview pane and choose Remove Image.
+Disable Apply Background Globally.

-Select page 2 in the Multi-Page view, and then reactivate the Background Color option.
+- Select page 2 in the Multi-Page view, and then reactivate the Background Color option.
 Click the color swatch to open the color picker, and then click the black swatch at the top of the picker.
-Press Return/Enter to close the color picker.
+Click away from the color picker to dismiss it.